HystanNASA/RVC/README.md

 * commit: craetes a commit out of the stage file
 * status: prints info about the current project status
 * gc: deletes unnecessary objects

+# License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.